chonghin33/lcm-1.13-whitepaper/README.md

 If you wish to cite this white paper:

-Chong, V.S.H.
-(2025).
-Language Construct Modeling (LCM): A Language-Native Framework for Modular Semantic Control in LLMs.
-Version 1.13, Hash-sealed.
-OSF. https://doi.org/10.17605/OSF.IO/4FEAZ
+Chong, V. S. H. (2025, April 22).
+Language Construct Modeling  (LCM): A Language-Native Framework for Modular Semantic Control in LLMs. https://doi.org/10.17605/OSF.IO/84TDB

+All original documents, including the white paper, appendices and supplementary documents , are hash-sealed and timestamped via OpenTimestamps.
+This ensures verifiable authorship, integrity, and temporal priority of the entire Language Construct Modeling (LCM) v1.13 framework.
 ---

 ### 🙋 Questions & Contributions